Ajax (band)

-Ajax is an American, New York-based band, led by female singer Arleen Mitchel.
+Ajax was an American, New York-based band, led by female singer Arleen Mitchel.
 The outfit released the single "Mind the Gap" in 1989, on Wax Trax!
 Records.
 A full-length self-titled debut LP followed, which combined industrial and acid-house music.
 The album, and its two singles failed to chart.

 Mitchel revived the name in the 1990s, most successfully on the 1995 single "Ex-Junkie" which became a minor club hit.
 "Ex-Junkie" is the band's first (and to date last) entry on the Billboard Hot Dance/Club chart, peaking at number 48.